Office Ergonomic Assessment for Eye Strain and Digital Fatigue

 • Difficulty maintaining focus

-These symptoms are frequently exacerbated by poor lighting, improper screen positioning, and insufficient visual breaks.
+These symptoms are frequently exacerbated by poor lighting, improper screen positioning, and insufficient visual breaks and can be evaluated through an office ergonomic assessment.

 The Role of Ergonomics in Visual Comfort